bitcoin-s/bitcoin-s/docs/rpc/bitcoind.md

 title: bitcoind/Bitcoin Core
 ---

-> Note: `bitcoin-s-bitcoind-rpc` requires you to have `bitcoind` (Bitcoin Core daemon) installed.
-Grab this at [bitcoincore.org](https://bitcoincore.org/en/download/)
+## Downloading bitcoind

-The Bitcoin Core RPC client in Bitcoin-S currently supports the Bitcoin Core 0.16, 0.17, 0.18, and 0.19 version lines.
+The Bitcoin Core RPC client in Bitcoin-S currently supports the Bitcoin Core
+- 0.16
+- 0.17
+- 0.18
+- 0.19
+- 0.20
+- 0.21

+version lines.
 It can be set up to work with both local and remote Bitcoin Core servers.

-You can fetch them using bitcoin-s by running the following sbt command
+You can fetch them using bitcoin-s by running the following sbt command.
+If you already have bitcoind installed on your machine, you can skip this step.

 ```bash
 sbt downloadBitcoind
 ```

-The binaries will be stored in `$HOME/.bitcoin-s/binaries/bitcoind/`
+The binaries will be stored in `~/.bitcoin-s/binaries/bitcoind/`

 ## Connecting to a local `bitcoind` instance